Miscellaneous tools

 manticore_version 🏷️ Version of Manticore

-invocation Sent when backup was initiated
+invocation Sent when backup was invoked

-failed Sent in case of failed backup
+failed Sent in the event of a failed backup

-done Sent when backup/restore is successful
+done Sent when the backup/restore was successful

 arg_* The arguments used to run the tool (excluding index names, etc.)

-backup_table_count Total number of backed up tables
+backup_table_count The total number of backed up tables

-backup_total_size Total size of the full backup
+backup_total_size The total size of the full backup

-backup_time Duration of the backup
+backup_time The duration of the backup

 restore_no_config_file No config file found in the backup during restore

-restore_time Duration of the restore
+restore_time The duration of the restore

-fsync_time Duration of fsync
+fsync_time The duration of the fsync

 terminations Indicates that the process was terminated